Deva Katta

 Deva Katta is an Indian American film director and screenwriter who works in Telugu cinema.
-He directed cult classic Telugu movies such as Vennela (2005), Prasthanam (2010), Autonagar Surya (2014), and Republic (2021).
+He directed movies such as Vennela (2005), Prasthanam (2010), Autonagar Surya (2014), and Republic (2021).
 In 2010, Prasthanam was showcased in the Indian Panorama section at the International Film Festival of India.
 The film also won two Filmfare awards including Filmfare South Critics Award for Best Film and Nandi Award for Best Feature Film in 2010.